 While here, you will have the option of taking an amphibian boat tour, allowing you to get up close and personal with the icebergs.
-Taking a boat out onto the lagoon is also a fantastic way of seeing the resident seals, as well as listen to a qualified guide explain the history and formation of the national park.
+Taking a boat out onto the lagoon is also a fantastic way of seeing the resident seals and listening to a qualified guide explain the history and formation of the national park.
 The boat tour can be added to this package upon booking.

 Only a short stroll away, visitors will also be able to appreciate Diamond Beach, an area of black sand shoreline where icebergs wash up on land on their way out to the Atlantic.
-Given the glittering, out-of-this-world aesthetic of this area, Diamond Beach is equally beloved by nature enthusiasts and photographers alike.
+Given this area's glittering, out-of-this-world aesthetic, Diamond Beach is equally beloved by nature enthusiasts and photographers alike.

 This evening, you will be staying accommodation in the Jökulsárlón area.

-It is now your sixth day of this adventure, meaning its time to head out and discover one of the lesser-visited regions in Iceland; the stunning Eastfjords.
-This whole area can be characterised by its trailing mountain roads, wild and breathtaking beaches and quaint local settlements.
+It is now your sixth day of this adventure, meaning it's time to head out and discover one of the lesser-visited regions in Iceland; the stunning Eastfjords.
+This area is characterized by trailing mountain roads, wild and breathtaking beaches, and quaint local settlements.

 Exactly where you stop today will be up to the discretion of your local guide, though you can feel confident in their decision.

-For instance, you might pay a visit to Iceland’s largest national forest, Hallormsstaðaskógar, which sits on the bank of Lake Lagafljót.
-According to legends, Lagafljót is said to be home to a gigantic creature known as “The Wyrm”, thought to be Iceland’s answer to the Loch Ness Monster.
+For instance, you might pay a visit to Iceland's largest national forest, Hallormsstaðaskógar, which sits on the bank of Lake Lagafljót.
+According to legends, Lagafljót is home to a giant creature known as "The Wyrm", thought to be Iceland's answer to the Loch Ness Monster.